 Despite it being relatively straight forward, in theory, to show how oestrogen and progesterone impact exercise performance during different phases of the menstrual cycle; studies have failed to identify a cause-and-effect correlation.

-Numerous studies looking at the effects of the menstrual cycle on a variety of exercise elements, very surprisingly, found no significant effects of menstrual phase on exercise performance.
-In the meantime, this uncertainty and confusion has resulted in misinformation and varying trends around women’s sport performance in relation to their hormones.
+Numerous studies looking at the effects of the menstrual cycle on a variety of exercise elements, very surprisingly, found no significant effects of menstrual phases on exercise performance.
+In the meantime, this uncertainty and confusion has resulted in misinformation and varying trends around women’s sports performance in relation to their hormones.

 How could it be that no unifying conclusions were found from all these studies?
 Well, that’s simple to answer, each woman is an individual.